Mishankhatri/queue-simulation-visualization/Readme.md

 - You have 5 servers that handles each request with service time of 1 second.
 - You have each queue for servers for customers , Each customer can bulk requests.
 - And one server will move to next customer only if all requests from customer is finished.
+- On adding a new customer with bulk requests, the customer should be added to the queue with minimum number of requests

 Note:

 - Stop server if request queue are empty.
 - Server will start immediately and at the same time.

+Future:

+- Allow user to add new server

 Example:S = Server, C = Customer, C(`request-count`) = request count associated with each customer